Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Benchmarks

 \section{Multilingual Vision-Language Benchmarks}

-The evaluation of multilingual vision-language models requires carefully designed benchmarks that can assess performance across diverse languages and cultural contexts.
+Comprehensive and responsible evaluation of multilingual vision-language models requires benchmarks that assess performance across diverse languages and cultural contexts.
 Unlike monolingual evaluation, multilingual benchmarks must navigate the fundamental tension between language neutrality and cultural awareness discussed in Section~\ref{sec:goals}.
-This challenge is reflected in the variety of approaches taken by existing datasets, ranging from direct translation of English content to culturally grounded, independently developed evaluations.
+This challenge is implicitly reflected in the approaches taken by existing datasets, ranging from direct translation of English content to culturally grounded, independently developed evaluations.